vighneshiyer/today/README.md

     - [ ] Wipe the countertops
     - [ ] Throw the trash

-Any text here will be part of the main task's description.
+Any text here will be part of the main task's ("Home Cleaning") description.

 - Some bullets
     - A nested bullet